adamatti/adamatti.github.io/posts/2024/04/18-taskfile.md

 Now go to the [documentation](https://taskfile.dev/usage/).

 Remove commands from `README.md` files and confluence/sharepoint.
-Also remove it for anemic `package.json` 😛
+Also remove it from anemic `package.json` 😛

 My global taskfiles are shared [here](https://github.com/adamatti/dotfiles/tree/main/taskfile) for reference.